UWC2-PYTHON/ProgrammingInPython/source/modules/Strings.rst

     'Hello ' + name + '!'

-(I know -- we did that in the grid_printing exercise)
+(I know -- we did that in the grid_printing exercise.)

 Why not?
 It's slow and not very flexible.
 Python provides a few ways to "format" text, so you can do this instead:

 .. code-block:: ipython

     In [11]: 'Hello {}!'.format(name)
     Out[11]: 'Hello Chris!'

+    In [12]: f'Hello {name}!'
+    Out[12]: 'Hello Chris!'

 It's much faster and safer, and easier to modify as code gets complicated.
+The use of ``.format`` is compatible with every version of Python 3.
+The use of the ``f`` syntax, called an "f-string", is compatable with Python 3.6 and newer.
+Generally the f-strings are preferred in the Python world today.

 https://docs.python.org/3/library/string.html#string-formatting

 Old and New string formatting
 -----------------------------